evkx/evkx.github.io/content/models/mercedes/eqe_suv/EQE_500_4MATIC_SUV/_index.md

 ### Steering

-Dynamic steering is standard on the Mercedes-EQ EQE 500 4MATIC SUV.
+Dynamic steering is a standard feature on the Mercedes-EQ EQE 500 4MATIC SUV.
 Dynamic steering varies the steering ratio as a function of driving speed.
-In addition,  rear-wheel steering is optional.
+In addition,  rear-wheel steering is an optional feature.
 Rear wheel steering reduces the turning circle when going slow.

 ### Brakes